podefr/observe-plus/README.md

 	// and publishedEvent as the original event such as, for example: publishedEvent.name === "newProperty";
 	publishedEvent.object === plainObject;
-	publishedEvent.type === "new";
+	publishedEvent.type === "add";
 }, scope /* optional */);

 // Or similar, but the listener will be called only once: observer.observeOnce("newProperty", function (publishedEvent) { ...}, scope /* optional */);

-// This will call the callback with the "new" event plainObject.newProperty = "value";
+// This will call the callback with the "add" event plainObject.newProperty = "value";

 // This will call the callback with the "update" event